 In a series of reports this week, NPR's Quil Lawrence looks at some of the most pressing challenges facing America's nearly 2 million female veterans.
 Like men, they often need assistance in finding jobs, dealing with PTSD and reintegrating into their families.
 And all too often, women say their military experience included sexual harassment or sexual assault.

-On-air challenge: Every answer is a familiar two-word phrase or name in which the first word starts with "P" and the second word starts with "RO."
-For example: For the clue, "A moving part of an automobile engine," the answer would be a "piston rod."
+On-air challenge: Every answer is a familiar two-word phrase or name in which the first word starts with the letters P-I and the second word starts with C. For example, given "One of 27 compositions by Mozart" you would say "(Pi)ano (C)oncerto."

 Last week's challenge: Think of two familiar three-word sayings in which all three words are the same length.
 The middle word in both sayings is the same.
 In each saying, the first and last words rhyme with each other.
 What two sayings are these?

 Ten years ago this Tuesday, the U.S. invaded Iraq, and by any count — and there have been many — the toll has been devastating.